All EventsGeneralPartners

 Close-up 3D illustration of a graphene molecular structure, showing a hexagonal carbon lattice used in advanced materials and nanotechnology.

-In 2025, TNO’s model polySCOUT enabled the creation of textile-grade biodegradable polymers.
-By inputting required properties, AI predicted viable polymer structures — a process that would otherwise take years.
+In 2025, advanced AI models enabled the creation of textile-grade biodegradable polymers.
+By inputting required properties, AI predicted viable polymer structures—a process that would otherwise take years.

 Bioplastics in the Packaging Industry